 Written advice from a qualified native title manager has been received for the land covered by this PoM.

-The following also appears on the Register as being affected by an Aboriginal Land Claim in pursuant to sections 36 or 37 of the Aboriginal Land Rights Act 1983:
+Lot 7009, DP 1058576 also appears on the Register as being affected by an Aboriginal Land Claim in pursuant to sections 36 or 37 of the Aboriginal Land Rights Act 1983.